Saturday, April 26, 2025

 Leo's dragon impression at Wat Rong Suea Ten.

-Southwest of Chiang Mai, our 'Little Engine that Could', a Toyota Yaris rental we nicknamed Lolita (our For Kuga back home is Lola) somehow climbed to the highest point in Thailand at Doi Inthanon National Park.
-We enjoyed the stunning views and felt a deeper appreciation for the country's natural beauty, particularly nothing the breathtaking Phra Mahathat Naphamethanidon and Nophamethanidon, the twin pagodas dedicated to Thailand’s King and Queen.
+Southwest of Chiang Mai, our 'Little Engine that Could', a Toyota Yaris rental we nicknamed Lolita (our Ford Kuga back home is "Lola") somehow climbed to the highest point in Thailand at Doi Inthanon National Park.
+We enjoyed the stunning views and felt a deeper appreciation for the country's natural beauty, particularly the breathtaking Phra Mahathat Naphamethanidon and Nophamethanidon, the twin pagodas dedicated to Thailand’s King and Queen.
 Surrounded by beautifully manicured gardens and offering panoramic views of the rolling mountains below, these sacred structures stood as a testament to Thailand’s deep respect for its monarchy and spirituality.
 The serenity of all of the sacred spaces we visited gave us a chance to pause and appreciate how far we’ve come — not just in miles/kilometers, but in experiences and personal growth.
 Travel has a way of teaching lessons that no classroom ever could.

 Celebrating Our Journey